 Refitting was dead easy.
-A bracket for the centre console tray, that bolts to the shifter, needs to be gently (angle-grinder) modified to clear the slightly taller shifter, but that's all.
+A bracket for the centre console tray, which bolts to the shifter assembly, needs to be gently (angle-grinder) modified to clear the slightly taller shifter, but that's all.

 It feels lovely.
-I have gears in easy-to-reach and predictable places now.
+I have gears in easy-to-reach and mostly predictable places now!

 Now, about that manky interior....
 Onwards!